rvmn/cordova-app-loader/README.md

 grunt nodev // only build a manifest.json, no copying or minifying
 ```

-To quickly run a server and emulator:
+After copying the dev directory, run a server and emulator using:
 ``` npm run ios``` or ```npm run android```

 ## Quick Start